NL33/electron-git/zdiff-explanation.md

         -call *writeFileFunction(tempFOlderOld + md-file-path, convertedFileData)
     -if revertTreeFunctionCounter > 1
         -call *writeFileFunction(tempFolderNew + md-file-path, convertedFileData)
+-if block diff: for each item in wordDocArray
+    -mammoth get raw text
+    -add markdown extension (md)
+    -change path to replace "/"
+    -call *writeFileFunction

  # writeFileFunction(filePath, fileData)
  -write fileData to filePath. then:
- -if filePath is tempFileOld, call *revertTree(laterCommitNumber) -if filePath is tempFileNew, then check counters for how many times: writeFile and mammoth has been called, and whether both tempFileOld and tempFileNew have sufficient docs in them.
+    -if filePath is tempFileOld, call *revertTree(laterCommitNumber)
+    -if filePath is tempFileNew, then check counters for how many times: writeFile and mammoth has been called, and whether both tempFileOld and tempFileNew have sufficient docs in them.
     -when the counters show that all word files have been converted for old and new folders, call *diffTheTempFolders

  # diffTheTempFolders()
  -if integrated diff: